chronologic/deep-waifu-server/README.md

 - mint waifus as NFTs
 - handle pillow purchases

-The live version od the dapp can be found [here](https://deepwaifu.chronologic.network/).
+The live version of the dapp can be found [here](https://deepwaifu.chronologic.network/).

 ## 🗺 Project overview